 We may disclose your information to third parties who provide services to us, including organisations and contractors that assist us with the purposes for which we use your information.
 These services include:

-- customer enquiries
+- customer enquiries and support services

 - installation, maintenance and repair services